This stuffed bell pepper recipe is a classic dish that delivers a big flavor with affordable ingredients.

 Remove from the heat and add 1/2 cup of the cheese and add it to the mixture.
 Mix it around until combined well.

-Cover and put into the oven and cook for approx. 30 minutes until the peppers are tender.
+Cover and put into the oven and cook for approximately 30 minutes until the peppers are tender.

 Pull out the peppers and remove the foil.
 Add the remaining cheese to the tops of the peppers and return to the oven.

-Cook until the cheese is nice and bubbly, about 10 more minutes.
+Cook until the cheese is nice and bubbly, about ten more minutes.

 Remove from the oven and allow to rest a few minutes.

 We have prepared this dish uncounted times over the years.
 We have mixed it up here and there, trying different combinations to see if there is a way to improve the dish.